← Berrydyne index In development

 Sec.
 1 — General description

-Ground Truth turns an Android phone into a survey-grade GPS tool.
-Stand at a point, let it collect GNSS samples for a few minutes, and it produces the most accurate position the phone's hardware can deliver — along with an honest estimate of how accurate that actually is, rather than false precision.
+Ground Truth turns an Android phone into a precision point-survey tool.
+Stand at a point, let it collect GNSS samples, and it produces the best position the hardware can deliver — reported with its real uncertainty, never a falsely precise single number.

 Capabilities